 Visiting day is a highly anticipated event held on the Sunday before the start of the camp season, where families can visit the camp, meet the staff, and get a sneak preview of camp in action.

-Additionally, we provide weekly schedules of each unit’s activities for enrolled families, along with a weekly newsletter that includes photos of the week’s activities.
+Additionally, Camp Grossman uses the MyCampApp to provide weekly schedules of each unit’s activities for enrolled families, along with a weekly newsletter that includes photos of the week’s activities.
+Information on how to sign up for the App will be provided to all enrolled families.

 Our counselors and waterfront staff members are also in regular communication with families, with counselors sending updates at least once or twice a summer, and waterfront staff members emailing the families of our youngest campers.
 We believe that regular communication and involvement from families is an important part of creating a successful and positive camp experience for all.